Facts

 Practicalities

-• Getting there: The nearest airport is Surabaya from where it takes several hours to reach the trailhead by car.
-The tiny Banyuwangi airport is an alternative option and may save you an hour or so.
+- Getting there: For domestic flights from or to East Java, such as the airports in Surabaya, Malang and Banyuwangi, we recommend Baolau.
+The nearest airport is Surabaya from where it takes several hours to reach the trailhead by car.
+The smaller Banyuwangi airport is an alternative option and may save you an hour or so.
 Regular buses travel along the northern coast road.
 Alight at Besuki and take an ojek (Rp 40,000) up to Baderan.

 Local Average Monthly Rainfall (mm):